jimlinntu/CS29426/hw4b/report.md

 But I can still get the same result as the image above.

 (I do not provide the result here again because it is almost the same)

+## Conclusion (What have I learned)

+* I learn to implement automatic pairing a mosai!
+Next time when I take some photos I can directly use my code to stitch them together!
+* I learn to map an image to the cylinder coordinates and feel really cool that I can actually "see" the math I derive by hand!